 Marinades are a great resource to have on hand for barbecues.
 They’re easy to prepare and will quickly up-level the flavor of your meals.

 I’ve highlighted just 4 ingredients from the French Pantry Checklist to use in the 2 marinade recipes below.
-But you can also use many of the other items on the list for a variety of marinades to give you a rich range of flavors!
+But you can also use many of the other items on the list for various marinades to give you a rich range of flavors!

 The History of Marinades:

 The main function of marinades historically was to preserve the quality of the meat being cooked.
-The word “Marinade” takes its root from “seawater”, which described the brine used in antiquity to preserve food.
+The word “Marinade” originates from “seawater,” which describes the brine used in antiquity to preserve food.

 So to enhance your summer dishes, here is a selection of 2 delicious oils and 2 spices from the French Pantry Checklist you can use for marinating meat for your barbecues.